sudar/bulk-delete/readme.md

 **Contributors:** sudar
 **Tags:** post, comment, delete, bulk, mass, draft, revision, page
 **Requires at least:** 3.3
-**Tested up to:** 3.5.2
+**Tested up to:** 3.6
 **Donate Link:** http://sudarmuthu.com/if-you-wanna-thank-me
-**Stable tag:** 3.6.0
+**Stable tag:** 4.0

-Bulk delete posts from selected categories, tags, post types, custom taxonomies or by post status like drafts, scheduled posts, revisions etc.
+Bulk delete users based on user role and posts from selected categories, tags, post types, custom taxonomies or by post status like drafts, scheduled posts, revisions etc.

 ## Description ##

 Bulk Delete is a WordPress Plugin which can be used to delete posts in bulk from selected categories, tags, post types or custom taxonomies.
-This Plugin can also delete all drafts, post revisions, scheduled posts or pages.
+This Plugin can also delete all drafts, post revisions, scheduled posts or pages and users based on user role.

 ### Features